 WHAT MATTERS (THE SCATTERING)

-WHAT MATTERS’ consists of two immersive installations at St Oswold’s Church and Churchyard, Part of Lumiere Durham 2017, a four-day international light festival produced by Artichoke.
+WHAT MATTERS consisted of two immersive installations at St Oswold’s Church and Churchyard, part of Lumiere Durham 2017, commissioned by Artichoke.

-Inside the church, thousands of handblown glass fragments suspended from the roof.
-Light is directed at each fragment, which can turn on its axis to project colourful spectral optics, filling the church with ever changing light paintings.
-Developed with assistance from the Institute of Computational Cosmology, the work simulates the cosmological model of the birth of light in the universe.
-The glass is arranged according to stages of cosmic evolution, from the very early stages of the universe just after the Big Bang and before the formation of denser particles which proceeded the ‘scattering of light’.
-The glass is coloured according to a spectrum of colours embedded in spherical sections, which is derived from the image of Cosmic Microwave Background Radiation.
+Inside the church thousands of hand blown glass fragments were suspended from the roof and allowed to turn naturally on their axis.
+White light was ‘painted’ through each coloured fragment, filling the church with ever-changing spectral optics.
+Arranged according to stages of cosmic evolution from the very early stages of the universe just after the Big Bang and before the formation of denser particles that preceded the ‘scattering of light’, the glass was coordinated according to a spectrum of colours embedded in spherical sections derived from the image of the Cosmic Microwave Background Radiation (CMBR, 'relic radiation').

-Moving out into the churchyard these fragments appear to have pulled together to form complex matter, depicted by glass ‘bubbles’, which are arranged in clusters held in place by a ‘web’ - a tensile surface of sculpted lightweight netting, which holds the glass in place.
-The web appears as a trace of an invisible surface which suspends the glass and light in space, creating cloud-like swirling auras that are reminiscent of cosmic structures.
+Moving out into the churchyard these fragments appeared to have pulled together to form complex matter, depicted by glass ‘bubbles’ arranged in clusters and held in place by a ‘web’ - a tensile surface of sculpted lightweight netting.
+The web appeared as a trace of an invisible surface, suspending the glass and light in space and creating cloud-like swirling auras, reminiscent of cosmic structures.

-The work looks at the meaning of computational simulation, projecting light through the glass in order to introduce the aspect of consciousness into the model and inviting the question: “What Matters?”.
+The two works were developed with assistance from the Institute of Computational Cosmology and look at the meaning of computational simulation, projecting light through the glass in order to introduce the aspect of consciousness into the model and inviting the question: “What Matters?”.